 What you can do

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For diabetic neuropathy, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your doctor.
+For diabetic neuropathy, some basic questions include:

 What to expect from your doctor